ruipeterpan/failfast/ARTIFACT.md

 *   **Trajectory Analysis:** Provides detailed logging of "acceptance trajectories" to visualize where drafters succeed or fail during long-form reasoning.
 *   **Parameter Sweeping:** Automatically tests ranges of confidence thresholds and speculation lengths to find optimal configurations.

+### Parsing the output of failfast.py

+See `parse_log.py`.
+It orders the drafter configs from most speedup to least speedup.
+Note that the average is "average of average acceptance rates of each query" and is technically not a true average.

 ## EAGLE-3

 We use [SpecForge](https://github.com/sgl-project/SpecForge) to pretrain our own EAGLE-3 weights.
 We are still in the process of training more EAGLE-3 weights, so we only